Facebook Shadow Profiles: Introduction

-Our results have important implications for ongoing debates around privacy regulation and competition policy.
+Our study has important implications for ongoing debates around privacy regulation and competition policy.
 For individual users, privacy concerns could be reduced if tracking by Facebook outside of its own platform could easily be avoided by quitting Facebook or by visiting websites without engagement buttons.
-While recent privacy regulations and industry changes have made third party tracking more difficult \cite{johnson20,peukert2021}, the reality of tracking remains much the same.
-Legal ascertainment of consumer consent has become more robust over time but consumers effectively still do not know they consented or have little choice.\footnote{The Facebook antitrust case at the German federal cartel office was focused on consent and consumer choice, see \href{https://www.reuters.com/article/us-facebook-germany-idUSKCN1PW0SW}{https://www.reuters.com/article/us-facebook-germany-idUSKCN1PW0SW}, accessed 24 September 2021.} The extent of tracking we document is indicative of the potential privacy risk due to shadow profiling for advertising purposes irrespective of technological or legal barriers.
+While recent privacy regulations such as the EU's General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA) and industry changes such as Apple's blocking of third-party cookies have made third party tracking more difficult, the reality of tracking remains much the same.
+Legal ascertainment of consumer consent has become more robust over time but consumers effectively still do not know they consented or have little choice.\footnote{The Facebook antitrust case at the German federal cartel office was focused on consent and consumer choice, see \href{https://www.reuters.com/article/us-facebook-germany-idUSKCN1PW0SW}{https://www.reuters.com/article/us-facebook-germany-idUSKCN1PW0SW}, accessed 24 September 2021.}

+The EU's planned Digital Markets Act (DMA) will introduce new regulations on the use of data by the largest platforms, building on the notions of user consent and purpose limitation introduced by GDPR.
+However, worries remain that gaps in enforcement of GDPR may lead to similar ambiguities with the DMA.\footnote{See \href{https://techcrunch.com/2022/04/22/google-facebook-apple-eu-lobbying-report/}{https://techcrunch.com/2022/04/22/google-facebook-apple-eu-lobbying-report/}, accessed 20 May 2022.} The extent of tracking we document is indicative of the potential privacy risk due to shadow profiling for advertising purposes irrespective of technological or legal barriers.
+Given that large platforms observe more than just the basic demographics we can analyze here, our aim was to quantify a lower bound to the possibilities of shadow profiling online.